-Chicken and Velveeta Cheese Dip is a southwest dip that will knock your socks off.
-This amazing skillet dip pulls together the flavors of rotisserie chicken, endless cubes of Velveeta cheese, and fresh veggies, for an amazing game day appetizer!
+Chicken and Velveeta Cheese Dip is a skillet dip that pulls together the flavors of rotisserie chicken, cubes of Velveeta cheese, and fresh veggies for an amazing game day appetizer!
 We also love Bacon Ranch Cheese Ball Bites and Bacon Jalapeno Poppers!

 Chicken and Velveeta Cheese Dip

-This Chicken and Velveeta Cheese Dip recipe calls for rotisserie chicken.
-Now, you can go to the store, or use my slow cooker rotisserie chicken recipe.
+Chicken: This Chicken and Velveeta Cheese Dip calls for rotisserie chicken.
+You can go to the store, or use my slow cooker rotisserie chicken recipe.
 Either way, I love how the flavor of the chicken really pops through the cheese and veggies.
-Once you have your chicken you will need to shred or chop the chicken up.
+Once you have your chicken you will need to shred or chop up the chicken.
 I learned the hard way to make sure that however you slice it, you do it small.
 The smaller the pieces of chicken the better.
-Those tortilla chips just cannot stand up against big huge chunks of chicken meat.
-Another pro tip, if you have a house full of hungry mouths, go ahead and make or buy two rotisserie chickens, there is just no way to get through the cutting of the chicken without sneaky little hands stealing your precious ingredients:)

 How to Make Chicken Cheese Dip

-There are a whopping five steps for this recipe.
+There are just a few steps in this recipe.
 Get out your biggest skillet.
-I use a 13 inch one and I fill it.
-Put all of your ingredients inside and give it a good stir.
-Pop it into your oven and after about 5 minutes, you will want to stir it up.
-Most of the ingredients are starting to melt so you want to move it around a little bit so they have a chance to get equal time under the heat.
-Let it cook for another 10-15 minutes (or until all of the cheese has fully melted) and serve it with some salty, sturdy tortilla chips.
+I use a 13-inch and I fill it.
+Put all of your ingredients in the skillet and give it a good stir.
+Bake the dip for 25 minutes, stirring halfway through.
+Serve it with some salty, sturdy tortilla chips or toasted baguettes.
 This last step is important.
 This dip needs a sturdy chip because the cheese and the chicken and tomatoes get heavy.
-You don’t want your chips breaking off.

 Other Alternative Ingredients